MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-aggregation-function.md

 ## Returns

-Returns a count of the records per summarization group (or in total, if summarization is done without grouping).
+Returns a count of the records per summarization group, or in total if summarization is done without grouping.

 ## Example